jpjarnoux/PanGraph-DB/README.md

 - Guillaume Gautreau, MetaGenoPolis, Université Paris-Saclay, INRAE, MGP

 ## Dependencies
 We list all required dependencies below.
-For installation purposes, please follow the instruction in the next section 'Environment configuration'.

 Use pip to install:
 - dict2graph==2.0.0